scalableminds/webknossos/docs/tracing_ui.md

 ## Volume Annotations

-Next to skeleton annotations, webKnossos also supports volume annotations.
+In addition to skeleton annotations, webKnossos also supports volume annotations.
-In this type of annotation you can label groups of voxels with efficient drawing tools.
+In this type of annotation, you can label groups of voxels with efficient drawing tools.

 ### Tools
 Select one of the drawing tools from the toolbar or toggle through with the keyboard shortcut *W*.